 This trick isn’t restricted to the size of objects, you can use it on page margins, x/y coordinates, font size, document dimensions, brush size… Any option you can enter a number against!

-Header Image: Day Dreaming from the quite brilliant Everett Collection on Shutterstock.
+Header Image: from the quite brilliant Everett Collection on Shutterstock.